gautamkaran/BSC-IT/Sem3/QNA/Python/python.answer.md

     ***

 28. **The strings are immutable.
 Justify.**

+    In Python, strings are immutable, meaning that once a string is created, its content cannot be changed.
+Below are key points that illustrate why strings are immutable.

+    ***

+    1. Unchangeable Content

+        Once you create a string, its content is fixed and cannot be altered.
+Python does not allow modifying strings in place.
+If any operation seems to modify a string, it actually creates a **new string** instead of altering the original one.

+        **Example**:

+        ```python
+        s = "Hello"
+        s = s + " World"  # Creates a new string "Hello World"
+        print(s)  # Output: Hello World
+        ```

+        In this example, `s` is not modified; instead, a new string `"Hello World"` is created, and `s` is updated to reference this new string.

+        ***

+     2. No In-Place Modification

+          You cannot change individual characters in a string because strings do not support item assignment.
+Trying to do so will result in a `TypeError`.

+          **Example**:

+          ```python
+          s = "Python"
+          # Trying to modify the first character raises a TypeError
+          try:
+              s[0] = 'J'
+          except TypeError as e:
+              print("Error:", e)  # Output: Error: 'str' object does not support item assignment
+          ```

+          This occurs because Python strings are immutable, and you cannot alter their individual elements.

+          ***

+    3. Efficiency and Performance

+        Immutability allows Python to optimize memory usage by reusing string objects, especially for frequently used small string literals.
+Python can point multiple variables to the same string object if its content is the same, saving memory and improving performance.

+        **Example**:

+        ```python
+        a = "Hello"
+        b = "Hello"
+        print(a is b)  # Output: True (both 'a' and 'b' point to the same memory location)
+        ```

+        In this case, Python reuses the same memory location for both `a` and `b` because strings are immutable.

+        ***

+    4. Hashing and Dictionary Keys

+        Strings can be used as keys in dictionaries and elements in sets because they are **hashable**.
+An object’s hash value remains constant if the object is immutable.
+If strings were mutable, their hash values could change, making them unsuitable for use as dictionary keys.

+        **Example**:

+        ```python
+        d = {"name": "Alice"}
+        print(d["name"])  # Output: Alice
+        ```

+        Since strings are immutable, their hash value stays constant, making them ideal for dictionary keys.

+        ***

+    5. Safety

+          Immutability ensures that strings are safe from accidental changes, which is crucial in multi-threaded environments.
+When different parts of a program share the same string, immutability guarantees that no thread can alter the string's content unexpectedly.

+        **Example Demonstrating Immutability**:

+        ```python
+        s = "Immutable"

+        # Trying to modify the string raises an error
+        try:
+            s[0] = "M"
+        except TypeError as e:
+            print("Error:", e)  # Output: Error: 'str' object does not support item assignment

+        # To "change" a string, create a new one
+        new_s = "M" + s[1:]
+        print("New string:", new_s)  # Output: Mutable
+        ```

+      ***

 29. **Explain string operations with an example.**
 30. **Explain the lower(), Split(), find(), len(), isdigit() function with example**
     [Answer]